rkdud007/blog/content/blog/joy-of-learning.md

 Then I realized there was a wall between me and the world, which was language.
 I couldn't access information in English, and I couldn't share my ideas or stories in English.
 I had been consuming information that was proxied by other people who translated English into Korean.

-So I became obsessed with expanding my world by naturally using this language as a tool.
+So I became obsessed with expanding my world by naturally using language as a tool.
 I jumped on a flight for the first time, forcing myself to set all environments to English -- read/write/think/speak/listen, almost radically trying to forget I could speak Korean.

 When I got to share my ideas more naturally, when I got to make close relationships with people, when I got to access pretty much all kinds of major information on the internet -- and pretty much every single time I realize it even now -- I feel so much freedom and joy from having this superpower.
 I'd like to call it *"The joy from expansion of self through curiosity mixed with the craving for freedom"*.